 Motivation

-Many bioinformatics workflows involve large datasets in which high performance computing is needed.
+Many Bioinformatics workflows involve large datasets requiring high performance computing.
 Cloud computing provides researchers with the ability to perform computations using a practically unlimited pool of virtual machines, using platforms such as Amazon EC2, Eucalyptus or VirtualBox.
 CloudBioLinux utilizes these resources to enable instant access to biological software, programming libraries and data.

 CloudBioLinux is a community project and we welcome contributors and feedback.
-Software and data are built using Fabric for fully automated installation and deployment.
-Packages are specified in simple configuration files for both Linux packages and programming language libraries.
+A fully automated infrsatructure installs software and data, with packages specified in simple configuration files.
 Please fork our code on GitHub and suggest improvements and additions.

 Resources